How to Write an Effective Scope: Identifying Risks, Assumptions, Exclusions, and Dependencies

-Understanding the Project Scope
+Understanding the Work Scope

 Identifying Risks